sacha-l/substrate-seminar/scheduled/2022/04-19-wallet-api.md

 6. Future
 - What are your next steps / future plans
-- How can other contribute / get involved
+- How can others contribute / get involved

 ---